 Higher interest rates make it more expensive for you to borrow, such as with credit cards, a bank loan, a car loan or your mortgage.
 If you have a tracker mortgage for your Bexleyheath property, for example, the rate you pay is linked to the Bank of England’s base rate.
 Each time this rate increases, so does the amount of interest you pay for your mortgage.
 You may not have noticed much of a difference when the rate increased in December but this further increase may have come as a bit of a shock.

 First-time buyers are particularly affected by these increased interest rates.
-House prices have shown a strong growth rate since the start of 2022 and as interest rates go up, affordability checks become harder to pass as first-time buyers are faced with higher repayments and effectively have to pay more in the long run to borrow what they need.
+House prices have shown a strong growth rate since the start of 2022 and as interest rates go up, affordability checks become harder to pass.
+This is because first-time buyers are faced with higher repayments and effectively have to pay more in the long run to borrow what they need.
 As it is, the previous low interest rates have made saving a deposit extremely hard and higher deposits are usually expected by lenders in the current climate.
 As well as that, if you’re living in rented accommodation while hoping to save for your first home, you may now find that your landlord passes on the higher costs they have to incur by increasing your rent.

 Act swiftly with your mortgage